 A, Am, A7, B7, C, Cm, C7, D, Dm, D7, E, Em, E7, F, Fm, F7, G, Gm, G7

 The 4-part Seventh chord, often called the Dominant Seventh chord can form the foundation for ALL your core contemporary, a.k.a, jazz chords.
-This series of lessons covers the big six that find a wide use in all forms of contemporary music.
+This series of lessons covers the big six that finds wide use in all forms of contemporary music.
 Then builds on your core chords with the rest of the 4-part chords.

-Not all seventh chords are actually dominant seventh chords.
-Learn when a dominant chord is actually a dominant chord.
+Not all seventh chords are dominant seventh chords.
+Learn when a dominant chord is truly a dominant chord.

 Cool Chords Lesson Series